zamazan4ik/awesome-pgo/article/article.md

 * Sent an email to Nvidia via Developer Contact email about enabling PGO for their HPC compilers with all required information about PGO.
 Only got a suggestion about creating a topic on their HPC forum.
 I have tried multiple times to create an account on this resource but with no success due to unknown for me reasons.
 No more responses from them by email, btw.
 * Sent an email about PGO to https://soqol.ru/ via the official contact form on the website - no response about PGO
 * Sent an email to [NauEngine](https://nauengine.org/) devs about evaluating PGO for this game engine - **got a response** that PGO information was sent to development teams.
 Great!
-* Created a [topic](https://community.cloudflare.com/t/using-profile-guided-optimization-pgo-for-cloudflare-products/587534) on the Cloudflare community platform - no response yet
 * Sent a request to [Arenadata DB](https://arenadata.tech/en/products/arenadata-db/) via the feedback form on the website - no response.
 Maybe my email is not enterprisish enough?
+* Sent an email to Cloudflare via https://sinkingpoint.com/ - sent 09.01.2024, got a response in a few hours!
+Cloudflare already uses PGO internally.
+For which projects, and what are the performance gains from it - still unknown.
+It needs to be clarified later.
+(TODO - rework it since I am talking with a person, I think)
+* Created a [topic](https://community.cloudflare.com/t/using-profile-guided-optimization-pgo-for-cloudflare-products/587534) on the Cloudflare community platform - no response yet

 TODO: write a section about how I was ignored by different companies with an idea of PGO and other stuff
-TODO: write several pieces of advice/thoughts about how users can try to push PGO for their products being users AND a developer of such products
+TODO: write several pieces of advice/thoughts about how users can try to push PGO for their products being users AND developers of such products

 ## Why am I writing this?